DeclanFindlay/Open-Stat-Dump-BAR_Widget/README.md

 displays system stats in game (NOT THE MENU/LOBBY) it consumes the output from the Open-Stat-Dump program can be found here

+make sure to download and build this to use this widget

 ```bash
 https://github.com/DeclanFindlay/Open-Stat-Dump
 ```